Looking for the ultimate chest day workout to build size, strength, and a complete chest? You're in the right place.

 There's the right tool for every job.

-While I do believe in a hierarchy of equipment, it's important to keep in mind that every piece of equipment can add a slightly different stimulus and lead to different adaptations.
+While I do believe in a hierarchy of equipment, every piece of equipment can add a slightly different stimulus and lead to different adaptations.

 What does this mean?
 If you can, use a range of equipment when training.